-This imaginary "historical axis of Paris" starts in the center of the Louvre and runs west through the Tuileries Gardens, through the Place de la Concorde, along the middle of Avenue des Champs-Elysées, and into the center of the Place de l'Étoile, today also known as Place Charles de Gaulle), directly beneath the majestic Arc de Triomphe.
+The Axe Historique is an imaginary historical axis of Paris that starts in the center of the Louvre, runs west through the Tuileries Gardens, then continue straight through Place de la Concorde, along the middle of Avenue des Champs-Elysées, and into the center of the Place de l'Étoile (today also known as Place Charles de Gaulle), directly beneath the majestic Arc de Triomphe.

-But, back to the Arc de Triomphe du Carrousel...
-The reliefs on this arch show Napoleon's victories at the beginning of the 19th century and the horses sculptured on top are copied from St Mark's Basilica in Venice.
+Returning to the Arc de Triomphe du Carrousel itself… The reliefs on this arch depict Napoleon's military victories at the beginning of the nineteenth century.
+The sculptured horses on top of the arch are copied from St Mark's Basilica in Venice.

-The area where the Arch sits is called the Place du Carrousel, located between the Louvre and the Tuileries Gardens, although nowadays it's unrecognizable as a separate square these days.
-However, there used to be a palace here that fronted on the Place: the Tuileries Palace.
+The patch of ground the arch sits on is called the Place du Carrousel, located between the Louvre and the Tuileries Gardens, although nowadays it's unrecognizable as a separate square.
+It's also hard to tell that there once was a palace here that fronted on the place, called the Tuileries Palace.

-The Palais des Tuileries was started way back in 1564 and housed various Louis (XIV, XV, etc) during its time.
-In fact, it was the last home of the ill-fated Louis XVI until his execution during the French Revolution.
-But, like the Hotel de Ville Paris (the City Hall), the palace was burned by a mob during the Commune of 1871.
+The Palais des Tuileries was built way back in 1564 and over the centuries housed various Louis (XIV, XV, etc).
+In fact, it was the last home of the ill-fated Louis XVI and Marie Antoinette until their demise during the French Revolution.
+But, like the Hotel de Ville Paris (the city hall), the palace was burned by a mob during the Commune of 1871.
 The Hotel de Ville was restored, but the palais was never to be rebuilt.

 Monuments in Paris